Mtillmann/chapters/readme.md

 # chapters

-This is the core library of the [chaptertool](https://github.com/Mtillmann/chaptertool) project and provides the functionality to handle the formats below.
+This is the core library of [chaptertool](https://github.com/Mtillmann/chaptertool) and [chapconv](https://github.com/Mtillmann/chapconv/) and provides the functionality to handle the formats below.

 [Click here to open the web GUI](https://mtillmann.github.io/chaptertool) or go install chaptertool locally for CLI use.